MRE-Code-Hub/Marine_Energy_Software_KH/.github/pull_request_template.md

   - web-API
   - Web Page

+Funding:
-Funding: _Is the software funded by DOE WPTO?_
+  - _Is the software funded by DOE WPTO?_
+  - WPTO

 License Type:
   - _The types, if any, of license governing use and development of the software._
   - Open-Source